jorgekue/delivery-master/README.md

 environments: [INT, FUNC, PRE, PROD]

 # define necessary components and their caracteristics for release
-# possible tags: [DEPLOY, DB, CONFIG], if tags is not set thea all actions are considered by default
+# possible tags: [DEPLOY, DB, CONFIG], if tags is not set thea all activities are considered by default
 instances:
   -
     name: Program1